Disney Fantasy – Oceaneer Club & Oceaneer Lab Kids Clubs

 Scuttle’s Cove, on Castaway Cay, is the island’s extension of the Oceaneer Club and Oceaneer Lab.
 The staff transfer over to the island for those days at port, and you can enroll your kids there if you’d prefer some grown up time on the beach.

-I was highly impressed by the kids club offerings on the Disney Fantasy Cruise.
-The rooms were spotless, the staff amazing, and the activities and amenities impressive – and it’s all included in the fare.
+I was highly impressed by the Disney Cruise kids club offerings on the Disney Fantasy.
+The rooms were spotless, the staff amazing, and the activities and amenities impressive.
+It’s all included in the fare.

 , , , , , , , , ,